KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 $$

-Where $d_k$ is the maximum view-space extent of the first clipmap cascade and $z$ is the maximum depth.
-Each cascade after the first maintains the same maximum depth but doubles the extent ($d_k$).
+Where $$d_k$$ is the maximum view-space extent of the first clipmap cascade and $z$ is the maximum depth.
+Each cascade after the first maintains the same maximum depth but doubles the extent ($$d_k$$).
 Because of this, only the first matrix needs to be passed into the shader and the rest can be derived.

-The global clip origin (0, 0, 0) view-projection matrix is created by multiplying the orthographic projection above with the rotation-only directional light view matrix.
+The global clip origin **(0, 0, 0)** view-projection matrix is created by multiplying the orthographic projection above with the rotation-only directional light view matrix.

 The view matrix looks like this: